FIELD SCHOOL FOUNDATION

 5. Fishing pressures

 Legal commercial and recreational fishing is allowed throughout Biscayne Bay, including in Biscayne National Park.
 Fishing impacts populations through the removal of targeted species, the unintended capture of non-target species (“bycatch”), and when animals die even when released alive.
-What YOU can do:

 What WE can do: